MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/register-app-azure.md

 -->
 ## Set up the registered application in Business Central

-After you've registered and configured the application in Azure AD, the next task is to configure the Business Central tenant to use the application.
-You'll need the the information about the application that you created in the previous task: redirect URL, application (client) ID, and client secret.
+After you register and configure the application in Azure AD, the next task is to configure the Business Central tenant to use the application.
+You'll need the information about the application that you created in the previous task: redirect URL, application (client) ID, and client secret.

 1. In the top-right corner, choose the ![Tell me](../developer/media/search-icon.png "Tell me what you want to do") icon, enter **Assisted Setup**, and then choose the related link.
 2. Select **Set up Azure Active Directory**, then **Next**.